 Michael Kahn is a litigation associate in the San Francisco office of Gibson, Dunn & Crutcher LLP.
-Mr. Kahn litigates a wide variety of business disputes, with an emphasis on securities law, fiduciary duty, and corporate law matters.
-Mr. Kahn also has experience representing clients as both plaintiffs and defendants in a broad range of other commercial litigation, including contract, fraud, trade secrets, unfair competition, employment, false advertising, constitutional, bankruptcy, and insurance disputes.
+Mr. Kahn’s practice focuses on securities litigation, shareholder disputes, and corporate law matters.
+Mr. Kahn also represents clients as both plaintiffs and defendants in a broad range of other commercial litigation, including contract, fraud, trade secrets, unfair competition, defamation, and false advertising disputes.

-Mr. Kahn also has an active pro bono practice.
-He represented a death row inmate in the successful reversal of his conviction and death sentence after proving at a bench trial that juror misconduct corrupted client’s trial.
+In his pro bono practice, Mr. Kahn represented a death row inmate in the successful reversal of his conviction and death sentence after proving that juror misconduct corrupted client’s trial.
 He also successfully vacated on constitutional grounds the felony conviction of a non-citizen, legal resident who otherwise faced the threat of deportation.
 Additionally, Mr. Kahn played a lead role in working with a civil rights organization to draft a report on police reform.

 Mr. Kahn received his Juris Doctor from New York University School of Law in 2012, where he was a Robert McKay scholar.
 He received his undergraduate degree from the University of California, Berkeley in 2009, where he graduated with High Honors in History and High Distinction in General Scholarship, and was elected to Phi Beta Kappa.